-Hidden Hills’ vineyards are planted on Mount Airy Channery loam soils which are between 500-540 feet above sea level.
+Hidden Hills’ vineyards are planted on Mount Airy Channery loam soils which are between 500 to 540 feet above sea level.
 The soils are a loamy alluvium from a bedrock of phyllite, greenstone, and mica schist.
-Channery is a geological term used to describe a soil that contains more than 15% of thin, flat fragments of slate, shale, or schist.
-The Mount Airy complex is classified by a 25-80% channer content.
-The importance of this to our grapes is that it makes for an exceedingly desirable deep, very well-drained soil.
+Channery is a geological term used to describe a soil that contains more than 15 percent of thin flat fragments of slate, shale, or schist.
+The Mount Airy complex is classified by a 25 to 80 percent Channery content.
+The importance of this to our grapes is an exceedingly desirable deep, very well-drained soil.

 Pair that with beautifully-oriented slopes, and you have the perfect growing conditions for our vines.